chimezdev/Networking-Sysadmin/README.md

 # SSH/ROOT ALERT SCRIPT

-The "rootalert folder" contains python script that sends sms alert when a user ssh into this machine or becomes a root user.
-This project idea and original code is from David.
+The "rootalert folder" contains python script that sends sms alert when a user ssh into the server where this code is running as a systemd service or becomes a root user.
+This project idea is from David.
 [Github](https://github.com/groovemonkey/sshalert)

 ## INSTALLATION